 - Provide encouragement and be able to pre-determine or identify situations where individuals may be struggling

-- Recognise and reward excellent performance whilst also identifying and resolving areas for improvement
+- Recognise and reward excellent performance while also resolving issues and identifying areas for improvement

-As mentioned a few times before, if you fail to prepare, then prepare to fail.
+If you fail to prepare, then prepare to fail.
 A business strategy is different from a business plan.
-The strategy is all about the long-term goals and the path to achieving the overall vision you had when starting out.
+The strategy is all about the long-term goals and the path to achieving the overall vision you had when first starting out.

 Driving a car with very little visibility is dangerous, and so is running a business.
-A business strategy helps you understand where your business is heading and what needs to be done to help it get there.
-The strategy will help you understand the challenges and opportunities your business will face and will give you plenty of time to prepare how you will address them.
-Giving yourself the opportunity to be proactive rather than reactive will improve the overall performance of your business!
+A business strategy helps you to understand where your business is heading and what needs to be done to help you get there.
+It will also help you to comprehend the challenges and opportunities your business will face, as well as will give you plenty of time to prepare how you will address any issues.
+Giving yourself the chance to be proactive rather than reactive will improve the overall performance of your business.

-As a manager, it is extremely helpful to know what each of your workforces members strengths and weaknesses are.
-With this knowledge, it means you can delegate tasks to each member in a way that will maximise efficiency – if that by time or cost savings.
+As a manager, it is extremely helpful to know what each member of your workforce's strengths and weaknesses are.
+With this knowledge, it means you can delegate tasks to each member in a way that will maximise efficiency – if that be time or cost savings.
 Don’t be fooled into thinking you can complete most tasks by yourself.
-We all have different strengths and utilizing extra hands will benefit the company in the long run!
+We all have different strengths and utilising extra hands will benefit the company in the long run!